 - Ceramic (an alloy of iron oxide and strontium carbonate).

 Do All Loudspeakers Need Magnets?

-Neither of these loudspeaker types require magnets to transduce energy and turn audio into sound.
+Neither of these loudspeaker types requires magnets to transduce energy and turn audio into sound.

 How does a speaker work?
 A speaker works primarily as a transducer that converts electrical energy (audio signals) into mechanical wave energy (sound waves).
 It does so with a driver element (transducer) and an enclosure.
 The audio signal affects the driver and causes it to vibrate a diaphragm in order to produce sound that mimics the audio signal.

 Does the size of the speaker magnet matter?
 The size of the magnet in a loudspeaker is not as important as the power of the magnetic field produced by the magnet.
-Generally speaking, a larger voice coil and heavier magnet can handle more power but the magnet size will like play a minor role in determining the speaker frequency response and sensitivity.
+Generally speaking, a larger voice coil and heavier magnet can handle more power.
+Still, the magnet size will likely play a minor role in determining the speaker frequency response and sensitivity.

 Choosing the right PA speakers for your applications and budget can be a challenging task.
 For this reason, I’ve created My New Microphone’s Comprehensive PA Speaker Buyer’s Guide.
 Check it out for help in determining your next PA speaker purchase.